2022–23 Dundee United F.C. season

-The 2022–23 season is Dundee United's 114th season.
-It is their third season back in the Scottish Premiership, having been promoted from the Scottish Championship at the end of the 2019–20 season.
-The club will also participate in the League Cup and Scottish Cup.
+The 2022–23 season was Dundee United's 114th season.
+It was their third season back in the Scottish Premiership, having been promoted from the Scottish Championship at the end of the 2019–20 season.
+The club also participated in the League Cup, Scottish Cup and UEFA Europa Conference League.

 Season summary

 Dundee United finished the previous season in fourth place which allowed them to enter the third qualifying round of the Europa Conference League.
 United began the season under the management of Jack Ross who was appointed on a two-year deal following the departure of Tam Courts.
-Ross was sacked on 30 August after just seven matches, which culminated in his side's 9–0 loss to Celtic.
+Ross was sacked on 30 August after just seven matches, following his side's 9–0 loss to Celtic.

+Following the dismissal of Ross, the club's assistant coach Liam Fox was given the reigns to take over, signing a two-year deal.
+However, after failing to improve the club's position in the league, Fox was also relieved of his duties as manager in February 2023 with sporting director Tong Ashgar also stepping down from his role at the club.

+On 2 March, former Aberdeen manager Jim Goodwin was appointed as the club's new manager initially on a short-term deal until the end of the season.

+Dundee United's relegation to the Scottish Championship was confirmed on the final day of the season following a defeat to Motherwell.
+Despite dropping to the second tier, Goodwin signed a new two-year deal to remain as manager in May 2023.